EvdRidder/resource-peek/README.md

 - Hover over translation keys to see its value of the first translation file.
 - Ctrl+click or Cmd+click on translation keys to go to value/peek all translation files.

+It also provides autocompletion support for resource keys.

 This extension was inspired by similar extensions such as [Angular Follow Selector](https://github.com/SanderLedegen/vscode-angular-follow-selector) and [File Peek](https://github.com/abierbaum/vscode-file-peek).

+Find the GitHub repo [here](https://github.com/Hademar/resource-peek/).

 ## Requirements